Inmoresentum/Lawyer-Consultation-System/README.md

 1. Clone the repo

-   make sure that you have [git](https://git-scm.com/downloads) installed. to check run `git --version` in your terminal.
+   make sure that you have [git](https://git-scm.com/downloads) installed.
+   To check run `git --version` in your terminal.
    ```shell
     git clone https://github.com/Inmoresentum/Lawyer-Consultation-System